STAT545-UBC-hw-2019-20/stat545-hw-smithlauren/README.md

 The base url for the published website for this respository is https://stat545-ubc-hw-2019-20.github.io/stat545-hw-smithlauren/

 # Introduction
 My name is Lauren, and I am a new MSc student in _Physical Geography_ at UBC!
 I am studying insect herbivores in the Garry oak ecosystem on Vancouver Island, BC.
-My research is on functional feeding guilds and how they respond to change in the plant communities.
+My research is on functional feeding guilds of insects and how they respond to change in the plant communities.
 Check out my lab's website [here!](http://williamslabubc.weebly.com/people.html)

 I consider the Pacific Northwest my home, but have lived in California, Utah, Washington, and Oregon throughout my life.